 Lawyer for Public Intoxication Arrests in Georgetown, TX

 If you were recently arrested in Central Texas for public intoxication, it will be in your best interest to make sure that you have legal representation.
-Law Office of Michael J. Price defends clients in communities all over Williamson County and Bell County, such as Belton, Cedar Park, Georgetown, Harker Heights, Hutto, and many others.
+Law Office of Price & Wiggins, P.C. defends clients in communities all over Williamson County and Bell County, such as Belton, Cedar Park, Georgetown, Harker Heights, Hutto, and many others.

 Georgetown criminal defense attorney Michael J. Price can negotiate to help you achieve the most favorable outcome to your case and possibly get your criminal charges dismissed.
 He can review your case and answer all of your legal questions as soon as you call (512) 354-1880 to set up a free, confidential consultation.